 The North End is Boston’s first neighborhood that takes up less than one square mile and in an hour you can probably cover the whole area twice.
 But for such a tiny piece of land it has incredible concentration of historic sites, tourist attractions and restaurants.
 Shop windows were still proudly showcasing decorated fir wreaths and red bows.

-You can stroll down Hanover or Salem streets – the main streets of the neighborhood – and enjoy a beautiful mixture of architecture from all periods of American history.
+To explore the North End, you can take a walking tour (or even a food walking tour) or do it on you own.
+If you choose the latter, stroll down Hanover or Salem streets – the main streets of the neighborhood – and enjoy a beautiful mixture of architecture from all periods of American history.

 Stop by the Old North Church, the oldest surviving church building in Boston.